lanej5/lanej5.github.io/docs/index.md

 The first example of this phenomenon was observed by Guillemin and Sternberg in the early 1980s.
 They showed that the Gelfand-Zeitlin canonical basis of a unitary representation can be obtained by geometric quantization of a certain integrable system on unitary coadjoint orbits.
-My research has generalized this result to arbitrary compact Lie groups and drawn connections with other domains, such as tropicalization of Lie brackets and Ginzburg-Weistein isomorphisms.
+My research has generalized this result to arbitrary compact Lie groups.

 ### Other Places You Can Find Me on The Web